Language Disorders in Children and Teenagers

 SCIENTIFIC CONTRIBUTOR

-Dr Gilles ZAH-BI
+Dr Gilles Zah-Bi

-Neurosurgeon — MD, MSc Neuroscience
+Neurosurgeon — MD, MSc Neuroscience — excerpt from Anatomy of Singing

-- Practitioner at Hôpital Foch, Suresnes
+- Practitioner at Hôpital Foch, Suresnes (France)

 - Office: 22 bis rue Georges Bizet, Paris 16th